 In business, it is not good to be considered a dog.
-A dog is a product with low growth and low market share.
+A dog^{32} is a product with low growth and low market share.
 Dogs do not make much money and do not have a promising future.
 Companies often get rid of dogs.
 However, some companies are hesitant to classify any of their products as dogs.
 As a result, they keep producing products and services they shouldn't or invest in dogs in hopes they'll succeed.

 The BCG matrix helps managers make resource allocation decisions once different products are classified.
 Depending on the product, a firm might decide on a number of different strategies for it.
 One strategy is to build market share for a business or product, especially a product that might become a star.
 Many companies invest in question marks because market share is available for them to capture.
 The success sequence is often used as a means to help question marks become stars.
-With the success sequence, money is taken from cash cows (if available) and invested into question marks in hopes of them becoming stars.
+With the 31.
+Businesses or offerings with a success sequence, money is taken from cash cows (if available) and invested into question marks in hopes of them becoming stars.

+market.

+low share of a high-growth

+30. Business or offering with a large share of a shrinking

+market.

-- 29. Business or offering with a large share of a shrinking market. - 30.
-Businesses or offerings with a low share of a high-growth market. - 31.
-Business or offering with low growth and a low market share.
+32. Business or offering with low growth and a low market share.

 Holding market share means the company wants to keep the product's share at the same level.
 When a firm pursues this strategy, it only invests what it has to in order to maintain the product's market share.
-When a company decides to harvest a product, the firm lowers its investment in it.
+When a company decides to harvest33 a product, the firm lowers its investment in it.
 The goal is to try to generate short-term profits from the product regardless of the long-term impact on its survival.
-If a company decides to divest a product, the firm drops or sells it.
+If a company decides to divest34 a product, the firm drops or sells it.
 That's what Procter & Gamble did in 2008 when it sold its Folgers coffee brand to Smuckers.
 Proctor & Gamble also sold Jif peanut butter brand to Smuckers.
 Many dogs are divested, but companies may also divest products because they want to focus on other brands they have in their portfolio.